-The sunset side of the island is generally more undeveloped than the sunrise side, with a luxury hotel at the northern tip and then shacks all the way to farms in the south.
-These places all offer stunning sunset views, though in the run-up to dusk, can be unbearably hot -- don't forget your sunscreen.
+The sunset side of Don Dhet is less developed than the sunrise side.
+These places all offer stunning sunset views, though in the run-up to the big blazing show, it can be unbearably hot.